Skip to Content

 I’ll be honest, I’m not usually a huge fan of the commercial, materialistic side of the festive season but I absolutely loooove baking at this time of the year.
 The last 3 months in the year are always the best for all things sweet!

-As far as I’m aware, chocolate crinkle cookies are not really a thing in the UK.
+As far as I’m aware, crinkle cookies are not really a thing in the UK.
 I first heard of them when I visited a friend in California and she baked them for her family.

 I was a little perplexed when I first tried them.
 Although they tasted amazing, I personally felt like they tasted more like a mix between a cake and a cookie.
 Until then, I’d only really had crunchy or chewy cookies.
+Nevertheless, they were super tasty.

 I think they’d make a great addition to any festive gathering.
 Plus, it’s something a bit different if you’ve never had these before!

-And since I was cutting out the animal products, I also decided to do a test with gluten-free flour so that even more people can enjoy them.
+My friend made her recipe with eggs and dairy so, of course, I wanted to try to recreate the cookies without those ingredients.
+And since I was cutting out the animal products, I also decided to do a test with gluten-free flour so that even more people could enjoy them.

-I have to admit that the regular plain-flour makes much chewier cookies.
+I have to admit that the regular plain flour makes much chewier cookies.
 The gluten-free ones are a bit softer in texture.
+However, they are still super tasty and it’s nice to have the option for those who can’t have gluten.

 Chocolate crinkle cookies are easy to customise to your own taste too.
 If you want Autumnal cookies, add a dash of coffee or ground cinnamon.
+For Christmassy cookies, add in a little peppermint or orange extract.
+Or if you prefer a simpler flavour, just add a little bit of vanilla extract.
+You could even try adding in some chocolate chips if that’s your thing!

-I experimented with a few flavours- orange, peppermint and vanilla- and peppermint was my favorite by far!
+I experimented with a few flavours: orange, peppermint and vanilla.
+Peppermint was my favourite by far!
 I added around 1/2 a teaspoon to the whole batch of cookie dough and it worked out perfectly.
+Not too strong, but definitely noticeable.

 The only thing I will say is that I found the taste of the gluten-free flour slightly strong when I didn’t add any flavour extracts.
 Adding 1 teaspoon of vanilla extract keeps the flavour classic but takes away the “floury” taste.